Quasi-Steady Model of a Pumping Kite Power System: Computational approach

 For the theoretical analysis the pumping cycle is divided into the three characteristic phases illustrated in Fig.~\ref{fig:trajectory}: the retraction phase, from $t_0$ until $t_A$, the transition phase, from $t_A$ until $t_B$, and the traction phase, from $t_B$ until $t_C$, closing the cycle.

+The depicted side view of the idealised flight trajectory in the wind reference frame includes the wind velocity $\vec{v}_w$ in direction of the $X_w$-axis and the elevation angle as $\beta$.
 A detailed presentation of the forces governing the flight operation of a kite including the gravitational and inertial effects is provided in \cite{Schmehl2013,Noom2013}.
 In the following we discuss several assumptions that reduce the complexity of the computational approach to achieve a substantial speed-up of the simulations.

 Firstly, the study is limited to kites with relatively large surface-to-mass ratio.
 For such kites the timescale of dynamic processes is generally very short compared to the timescales of typical flight manoeuvres or complete pumping cycles.
 As consequence the flight operation is dominated by the balance of aerodynamic, tether and gravitational forces and can be approximated as a transition through quasi-steady flight states.
 The analysis is further limited to typical tether lengths during pumping operation which are much larger than the geometrical dimensions of the kite.
 At very short tether length, as occurring during launching and landing, inertial forces such as centrifugal forces, can contribute substantially.